Empowering Faith in a Secular World

 Transformation can be powerful if we are willing to seek God in new places outside the comfort of our assigned pew on Sunday.

-Transformation happens when Jesus takes up residence within our often stubborn hearts and calls us to love and serve those he most loves: the outcast, the poor, and those the world rejects.
+Transformation happens when Jesus takes up residence within our often stubborn hearts and calls us to love and serve those he most loves: The outcast, the poor, and those the world rejects.

-God is good, ALL THE TIME!
+God is good ALL THE TIME!
 And he’s hiding in plain sight.
 Go see for yourself.